OFYA61/toy-CPU/README.md

 ### Data Instructions

-Load next data in RAM.
+Load next 8 bits from the next RAM address into a register.

 Bits:
 * Bit 7, 6, 5, 4:  0 0 1 0